 - The Phantom Of The Opera at Her Majesty’s Theatre – 1986 to present

 - The Woman In Black at Fortune Theatre – 1989 to present

 - Mamma Mia! at Novello Theatre (originally Prince of Wales Theatre) – 1999 to present

 Discover the 20 longest-running West End musicals here.

 The best way to book London theatre tickets?
 Online.
 Whether you’re a planner and like to book ahead, or you’re travelling to London for the ﬁrst time, you can ﬁnd tickets for all of the top West End shows right here with us.

-As well as having the best available prices all year round, we have two annual theatre ticket promotions: Kids Week and the New Year Sale.
+As well as having the best available prices all year round, we have annual theatre ticket promotions: Kids Week and the New Year Sale and new in 20222, Show Time.
 But we know there’s more to buying tickets than opening a browser and picking a date.
 That’s why we have a guide to help.

 Feeling a bit more spontaneous?
-You can also buy tickets in real life at the TKTS booth in Leicester Square.
-Selling on-the-day tickets often at big discounts, it’s a great way to see a West End show for less.
-Plus, the TKTS staff are super knowledgeable and helpful so if you have questions, they’ll be more than happy to help you.
+You can get great deals on on-the-day tickets through TKTS, now available online!
+You can also buy tickets in real life at the TKTS booth in Leicester Square Gardens.
+It’s a great way to see a West End show for less and the TKTS staff are super knowledgeable and helpful so if you have questions, they’ll be more than happy to help you.